US, Mexico, Canada negotiators making final USMCA push

 House Speaker Nancy Pelosi said Monday recently that an agreement was "within range," and earlier this month she said she would like to get the accord approved this year.

-Negotiators signed an agreement last year on a new continental trade deal to replace the 1994 North American Free Trade Agreement.
+Negotiators signed an agreement last year on a new continental trade deal to replace the 1994 North American Free Trade Agreement (NAFTA).

+But Pelosi on Monday said the revised pact "still left American workers exposed to losing their jobs to Mexico, included unacceptable provisions to lock in high prescription drug prices, and fell short of key environmental standards."

+"Above all, the NAFTA 2.0 draft lacked the concrete, effective enforcement mechanisms needed to ensure that the agreement became more than a list of promises on paper," she said in a statement.

 Mexican lawmakers ratified the deal in June but Democrats in Washington and US labor representatives have raised concerns -- looking for stronger guarantees that new Mexican labor laws will be enforced.